alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-01-lesson-one-creation.md

 Who made the light you can see?\
 God made the light, for you and me.

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-02-god-made-light.mp3] God Made the Light, Wind, Water (verse 1: light)
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-02-god-made-light.mp3] God Made the Light, Wind, Water (verse 1: light) {"credits": [{"key": "Writer", "value": "Janet Sage"}], "copyright": "Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
+From _**Little Voices Praise Him**_, #67.
+Used by permission."}

 **^[WIND]({"style":{"text":{"color": "#a65726"}}})**\
 Blow gently on your baby’s head. **Can you feel the wind?
 God made the wind and the air we can feel**.